gvwilson/sunset/README.md

 -   Vaida, 33, has a PhD in oceanography and now works as a data analyst for the Ministry of the Environment.
--   Vaida co-founded a volunteer group that teaches environmental science to high school students, and has been its leader for the past five years.
+-   Vaida has been collecting and publishing beach erosion data for the past six years.
--   Vaida is relocating to pursue a new career opportunity, but wants the volunteer group to continue its work.
+    She also co-founded a volunteer group that teaches environmental science to high school students, and has been its leader for the past five years.
-    However,
+-   Vaida is relocating to pursue a new career opportunity, so she wants to wind down her data collection project.
-    the only documentation of how the group operates is one slide deck and a couple of out-of-date blog posts.
+    She also wants the volunteer group to continue its work, but the only documentation of how it operates is one slide deck and a couple of out-of-date blog posts.
--   Vaida is working hard to prepare for her new job, which means only has two or three hours a week for the next couple of months to put into planning and handover.
+-   Vaida is working hard to prepare for her new job, which means only has two or three hours a week for the next couple of months to put into tidying things up.

-This workshop teaches Vaida the basics of succession planning, while the exercises help her figure out what changes she wants and how to achieve them.
+This workshop teaches Vaida how to shut down a project gracefully or hand one over to new leadership.

 ## Syllabus